Toni LaSelle: Career and Later Life

+Exhibitions

+One of Toni LaSelle’s most notable solo exhibitions was in 1950 at the Pinacotheca (Rose Fried Gallery) in New York.
+Although the exhibition was reviewed more favorably for a woman artist than any other at its time at the Rose Fried Gallery, LaSelle never gained the notoriety of her male counterparts.
 In 1959 the Fort Worth Art Center held a retrospective of LaSelle's work.
 In 2018 LaSelle was featured in the Frieze Masters Spotlight of the Frieze Art Fair in London, with curator Carrie Scott stating "Overlooked during her own lifetime by art historical cannons mostly because of her gender, LaSelle's work is a stellar example of the vitality of non-objective painting at midcentury".
-In 2021 the Inman Gallery in Houston mounted an exhibition Toni LaSelle: A State of Becoming.
+In 2021 the Inman Gallery in Houston hosted Toni LaSelle: A State of Becoming.
+JC Gallery in London ran a show of her work, Toni LaSelle - Twenty One Trees, in 2025.

+A list of all LaSelle’s solo and group exhibitions can be found on the Dorothy Antoinette LaSelle Foundation website.